glhr/rasa_project/data/rasa-interactive/nlu.md

 - seriously tell me what you can do
 - strangle yourself with your arms
 - what [objects](object_name) do you know then
+- what kind of things do you understand

 ## intent:pick up
 - pick up the [ball](object_name)